mostafaSalah12/nana_notification_task/README.md

 ## Services Functionality
 ### Notification_service
  - Create 3 queues for each notification type (email, sms, and push)
- - Validate send notification request
+ - Validates send notification request
  - Check on notification type and template name
  - Check on user info
  - Send message to queue based on notification type